cooper/ferret/doc/intro/2-scopes-contexts.md

 # Scopes and contexts

-All Ferret code exists within a private [scope](../Scopes.md).
+All Ferret code exists within a private [**scope**](../Scopes.md).

 Execution of a Ferret program begins at the file level.
-There's no `main` routine-- you just jump right into the first line of the running file.
+There's no `main` routine-- we just jump right into the first line.

     say("Hello, World!")

 By default, variables are accessible only within the scope where they're defined.
-At the top level of a file, the scope is private to that file.
-So, `$who` below would not be accessible in another file.
+So, `$who` below would not be accessible in another file since it belongs to the private top level file scope.

     $who = "World"
     say("Hello, $who!")